 1. The proposals in this report are consistent with Council priorities and in particular they ensure that effective use is made of the Council's resources to ensure a sustainable financial position.
-The effective management of resources supports the Council's strategic approach 'Making Gateshead a Place Where Everyone Thrives'.
+The Council has approached the budget consultation for 2022/23 within a framework for achieving the Council's strategic approach 'Making Gateshead a Place Where Everyone Thrives'.
+The Council recognises there are huge financial pressures on not just council resources, but those of partners, local businesses and residents.
+To deliver on the strategic approach over the next five years, the Council will need to be resolute in its determination to make Gateshead a place where everyone thrives.
+This means the Council's decision-making will be policy and priority led and driven.